-- 1. Nominations Committee - 2.
+- 1. Nominations and Governance Committee (NG Committee) - 2.
 Audit and Risk Management Committee (ARM Committee) - 3.
-People and Remuneration Committee (P&R Committee)
+People and Remuneration Committee (PR Committee)

 The Board may also delegate specific functions to ad hoc committees from time to time.
-The Committee Charters are available on Xero's Investor Centre.
-A summary of the responsibilities of each Committee and details of their membership are disclosed below.
+The standing Committee charters are available on Xero's Investor Centre.
+A summary of the responsibilities of each standing Committee and details of their membership are outlined below.

-The Charter for each standing Committee provides that the Committee will consist of at least three members, all of whom are nonexecutive directors and a majority of whom are independent.
+The charter for each standing Committee provides that the Committee will consist of at least three members, all of whom are non-executive directors and a majority of whom are independent.
 Each Committee must be chaired by an independent non-executive director.
 The Chair of the Board cannot be the Chair of the ARM Committee.
 The composition of each standing Committee meets these requirements.
-Each Committee meets at least four times per year and all directors have a standing invitation to attend.
+Each standing Committee meets at least four times per year and all directors have a standing invitation to attend.

-Nominations Committee
+Nominations and Governance Committee

-The Nominations Committee assists the Board in relation to:
+The NG Committee assists the Board in relation to:

-- Board and Committee size and composition - director selection, appointment, election and re-election - · selection of, appointment of, and succession planning for the CEO - · non-executive director induction and continuing professional development - Board performance evaluation - Board succession planning - · reporting in relation to Xero's corporate governance practices
+- Board and Committee size and composition - Director selection, appointment, election and re-election - Selection of, appointment of, and succession planning for the CEO - Non-executive director induction and continuing professional development

+- Board performance evaluation

+- Board succession planning

+- Corporate governance practices

+- Reporting in relation to Xero's corporate governance practices